Last updated on January 13th, 2022 at 09:58 am

 The $77 million project to save the Old Seven Mile Bridge

 Saving Old Seven had been a major cause in the Keys and in 2014, three levels of government came together to fund a major restoration project.
 Under the plan, the county, the City of Marathon and the Florida Department of Transportation all contribute.
 FDOT pays $57 million over a 30-year period; Monroe County pays $14 million and the City of Marathon pays $5 million.
-When the bridge is refurbished, it will be able to hold 17-ton vehicles, such as fire trucks.
+With the bridge is refurbished, it can hold 17-ton vehicles, such as fire trucks.

 More about the Old Seven Mile Bridge:

 - A fall 2018 report from WLRN on Old Seven and its repairs.

 - Jerry Wilkinson’s detailed history of the Overseas Railroad.

 - Friends of Old Seven, a non-profit committed to preserving the bridge.
 Here folks shared their memories of the historic bridge.

 - Mile marker guide with dozens of stops to help make the most of your drive south.

 - Florida Keys Overseas Heritage Trail: The best sections to bike

 - Florida Keys wildlife: Places to see animals